 He may have shown outstanding bravery when he went to the trenches, but his luxuries were astonishing.
-To the Front with Churchill went a private bathtub, large towels, a hot-water bottle, food boxes from Fortnum & Mason, large slabs of corned beef, Stilton cheeses, cream, ham, sardines, dried fruit, and a big steak pie, not to mention peach brandy and other liqueurs.
+To the Front with Churchill went a private bathtub, large towels in towel warmer, a hot-water bottle, food boxes from Fortnum & Mason, large slabs of corned beef, Stilton cheeses, cream, ham, sardines, dried fruit, and a big steak pie, not to mention peach brandy and other liqueurs.

 “You must remember,” his wife once told his doctor, “he knows nothing of the lives of ordinary people.”
 He never took a bus in his life, she said, and had only once been on the London Underground.
 He got lost, and had to be helped to find his way out.

 He was also a tyrant with his staff.
 Churchill would not only keep them up all night while he dictated; he could get quite testy if they got things wrong.
 “Where were you educated?” he would shout.
 “Why don’t you read a book?”

 What is worse than being a spoilt and irascible bully?
 How about the general charge that he didn’t really have real friends – only people he “used” for his own advancement?
 Or what about the charge of ratting on his friends – in many people’s eyes, the ultimate crime?
 When he made his famous escape from the Boer jail in Pretoria, there were two men who were meant to go with him, called Haldane and Brockie.
 The suggestion was that Churchill had welched on the agreement, and scooted off by himself.